Scientific Name

 Origin

-This succulent is a form of Crassula lanuginosa var. pachystemon collected by David Cumming in South Africa in the 1980s.
+Crassula lanuginosa var. pachystemon 'David' is a form of Crassula lanuginosa var. pachystemon collected by David Cumming in South Africa in the 1980s.
 It was named for him by Rudolf Schulz.

 Description

-Crassula lanuginosa var. pachystemon 'David', also sold as Crassula 'David', is a small compact succulent with reddish branches and dark green leaves with fine white hairs along the margins and more or less on the lower surface.
-The branches are fleshy, prostrate to decumbent, and up to 4 inches (10 cm) long.
-Leaves are thick, fleshy, and disk-shaped.
-They tend to turn red as the weather gets cooler.
-Flowers are white and appear in clusters on short stems in winter and early summer.
+Crassula lanuginosa var. pachystemon 'David', also sold as Crassula 'David', is a small, compact succulent with reddish branches and dark green leaves with fine, white hairs along the margins and more or less on the lower surface.
+The branches are fleshy, prostrate to decumbent, and can grow up to 4 inches (10 cm) long.
+The fleshy leaves are disk-shaped and turn red as the weather gets cooler.

 How to Grow and Care for Crassula lanuginosa var. pachystemon 'David'

 Light: C. lanuginosa var. pachystemon 'David' prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
 Therefore, a place with morning sun and afternoon shade would be perfect.
-Indoors, place your plant in a window where it receives at least 6 hours of direct sunlight.
+Indoors, place your plant in a window that receives at least 6 hours of direct sunlight.

 Soil: This plant is not particular about soil pH but requires very porous soil with excellent drainage.
 Use commercial potting soil mixes designated for succulents or mix your own.

-Temperature: Like most Crassulas, this succulent will tolerate some amount of short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
+Temperature: Like most Crassulas, this succulent will tolerate short-term freezing, but extremes of cold or heat will cause it to lose leaves and die.
 C. lanuginosa var. pachystemon 'David' can withstand temperatures as low as 25 °F (-3.9 °C).
 USDA Plant Hardiness Zones 9b to 11b, 25 to 50 °F (-3.9 to 10 °C).

 Watering: Avoid overwatering by using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.